thymikee/jest-preset-angular/README.md

 This is a part of the article: [Testing Angular faster with Jest](https://www.xfive.co/blog/testing-angular-faster-jest/).

-_Note: This preset does not suport AngularJS (1.x).
+_Note: This preset does not support AngularJS (1.x).
 If you want to set up Jest with AngularJS, please see [this blog post](https://medium.com/aya-experience/testing-an-angularjs-app-with-jest-3029a613251)._

 ## Installation